Resource Management Plan Template

 For other projects, this highly detailed and rigid approach to project planning would be disastrous.
 It is the Project Manager’s responsibility to consider all factors that affect the project and develop a plan that is tailored to support project success.

 Make Work Easier

 We know this template will make your work easier.
 Want an even a better solution?
 Consider getting The Practitioner’s Book of Project Management Templates.
-This set of 86 templates will support you throughout the project life cycle.
+Our e-book contains a complete set of editable, project management templates.
+It expedites development of project management plans and supports project managers throughout the project life cycle.
 By the way, it includes this Resource Management Plan template.